Al's Brain: Music video

-The short film includes a brand new song entitled "The Brain Song", in which the last few minutes of the short are of the music video.
+The last few minutes of the film comprise the music video for "The Brain Song".

 Release

-The short film was released to the public at the Orange County Fair 2009 airing from July 16 to August 15.
+The film was released to the public at the Orange County Fair 2009 airing from July 16 to August 15.
+The film was later released on YouTube on August 31, 2026, with Yankovic declaring that the film is no longer "lost media".

 Home media

 The original song "The Brain Song" was released on the Medium Rarities album, exclusive to the 2017 box set Squeeze Box.